But there is light at the end of the tunnel! Here are some tips to get you going and help you understand the FAFSA.

 Talk to each other about realistic expectations.

 Discussing financial matters can be uncomfortable.
-But the more that your child understands about the family’s financial possibilities, the more realistic attitude he or she will take to the college process.
+But the more that your child understands the family’s financial possibilities, the more realistic attitude he or she will take to the college process.

 Investigate every scholarship opportunity.